A shaky start

 When I picked Nova and her brother up all I had to take them home was the ‘grumpy bed’.
 This is a plastic bed I inherited from my mum which all the pups have been in at some point.
 It was the bed they took Miah in to do her x-rays and ultrasound before surgery.
 They were so lively I had to go back in and borrow a cat carrier to make sure they didn’t escape from the bed in the car.
 I couldn’t put them in with Miah as there was no guarantee that she wouldn’t harm them as she never ‘gave birth’ to them in the physical sense.
 Although they did latch on at the vets.

 I didn’t need to worry though, they were straight on the milk bar as soon as we got home and Miah was attentive, content and protective.
 We weighed them that night as the vet didn’t give me a birth weight.
 Nova was 11oz, probably around 9oz at birth.
 So that’s where we started..

-The chart below is in ounces as it didn’t work in lb & oz and we don’t weigh her in metric.
 For those wondering, the dogs are weighed in a harness suspended from digital scales with the weight of the harness zeroed out.
 A bit like fishing scales!

 Why is she called Nova?

 My late mother had a ‘theme’ with her whippet names.
 That theme was the moon.
 When we got Miah, she was named for the (allegedly) aborigine word for “moon”.
 Nova’s sire has a name that also relates to an astral theme so we decided to name our ‘little star’ Nova.